| Title: | Construct Advanced Donut Charts |

 The set of annotation functions utilizes layout functions to effectively distribute labels within the available space

-Annotations are streamlined by leveraging pre-calculated special variables such as .sum
+Annotations are streamlined by leveraging pre-calculated special variables such as .sum, .mean, and .n (see Details).

 mapping |